 The results included in the table above are only a component of the overall investment strategies of our company.
 The table above does not present Level 1 or Level 2 valued assets or liabilities.
-The changes to our company's Level 3 classified instruments during the year ended December 31, 2016, were principally a result of redemptions of corporate equity securities, ARS redemptions, and transfers out of Level 3, offset by purchases of corporate equity securities and other investments, and realized and unrealized gains, net.
-The changes in unrealized gains/(losses) recorded in earnings for the year ended December 31, 2016, relating to Level 3 assets still held at December 31, 2016, were immaterial.
+The changes to our company's Level 3 classified instruments during the year ended December 31, 2017, were principally a result of transfers out of Level 3 due to market activity that provided transparency into the valuation of these assets.
+The changes in unrealized gains/(losses) recorded in earnings for the year ended December 31, 2017, relating to Level 3 assets still held at December 31, 2017, were immaterial.

-The following table summarizes quantitative information related to the significant unobservable inputs utilized in our company's Level 3 recurring fair value measurements as of December 31, 2016.
+The following table summarizes quantitative information related to the significant unobservable inputs utilized in our company's Level 3 recurring fair value measurements as of December 31, 2017.

 Valuation Technique Unobservable Input Range Weighted Average

-recinique onobservable input Kange Average

 Investments:

-Corporate equity securities Market comparable companies Tangible book value multiple 1.41 - 2.28 1.95

 Auction rate securities:

-Equity securities Discounted cash flow Discount rate 2.0% - 12.6% 6.5%
+Equity securities Discounted cash flow Discount rate 0.8% to 9.8% 4.8%

-Workout period 1-3 years 2.5 years
+Workout period 1-3 years 2.2 years

-Municipal securities Discounted cash flow Discount rate 2.2% - 10.6% 4.9%
+Municipal securities Discounted cash flow Discount rate 1.0% to 9.1% 3.4%

 Workout period 1-4 years 1.9 years